karllhughes/learn/_posts/2022-01-15-dealbreakers-when-working-with-an-saas-marketing-agency.md

 ## Red Flags To Look For When Hiring A Marketing Agency

-Before you sign on the dotted line, keep an eye out for these marketing agency red flags well in advance.
+Before you sign on the dotted line, keep an eye out for these marketing agencies' red flags well in advance.

 ### Bad Communication